andrewmolyuk/pixar/README.md

 ### make lint

 Run both linters, prune any no-longer-needed dependencies from `go.mod` and perform internal code formatter.

+### make test

+Run all tests in the project and print the results to the console.

 ### make build